 Top It Off With a Few Decorative Touches

 At this point, your lounge area should almost be ready to go!
-In fact, if you were to leave it as-is, it would already be a huge hit with your guests.
+If you were to leave it as-is, it would already be a massive hit with your guests.

 But you can put your lounge over the top by adding a few small decorative touches to it.
-They’ll really tie the whole lounge together and make it even more inviting than it already is.
+They’ll tie the whole room together and make it even more inviting than it already is.

 You might want to put an area rug down in the lounge to differentiate the space from the rest of the reception hall.
 You might also want to throw some custom pillows on the couch and bean bag chairs.

-Do whatever you can to make the lounge as special as possible.
+Do whatever you can to make the lounge as unique as possible.
 Your efforts won’t go unnoticed when your guests arrive.

 Ask Your DJ to Encourage People to Enjoy the Space

 When people start to show up for your wedding reception, there’s a chance that some of them might be under the impression that your lounge area is off-limits.
-They might think the space is reserved for the wedding party.
+Your guests might think the wedding party has exclusive access.

 Have your wedding DJ make regular announcements throughout the night to encourage people to come and enjoy the lounge.
 You will have worked very hard on it, so don’t let people leave your wedding before they’ve had the opportunity to sit down on a comfortable bean bag chair and relax.